alexdelorenzo/mpris_server/README.md

 class MyAppEventHandler(EventAdapter):
-    # This is okay!
-EventAdapter has good default implementations for its methods.
+    # EventAdapter has good default implementations for its methods.
-    # Override the default implementation if it suits your app.
+    # Only override the default implementation if it suits your app.
     pass